F2Wang/ObjectDatasetTools/README.md

 ```python
 python compute_gt_poses.py LINEMOD/sugar
 ```
-Poses as a 4*4 homogenous transformations are saved for all frame as a .npy file, and a raw sugar.ply are saved under LINEMOD/sugar
+Poses as a 4*4 homogenous transformations are saved for all frame as a .npy file, and a raw registeredScene.ply are saved under LINEMOD/sugar

 4. Process the mesh